azavea/raster-vision/docs/setup.rst

 Setting up AWS Batch
 --------------------

-If you want to run code against AWS, you'll need a specific Raster Vision AWS Batch setup on your account, which you can accomplish through the instructions at the  `Raster Vision for AWS Batch setup repository <https://github.com/azavea/raster-vision-aws>`_.
+If you want to run code against AWS, you'll need a specific Raster Vision AWS Batch setup on your account, which you can accomplish by following the instructions found in the `CloudFormation-based Raster Vision for AWS Batch setup repository <https://github.com/azavea/raster-vision-cloudformation>`_.

 .. _aws batch config section: